 So the real question is how long this sonofabitch is going to take to train for, how many boozy Saturday nights you’re going to have to give up, and how many Swedish Fish are going to go on swimming.
 According to Garbutt, beginners don’t have to be hammering out five-milers; if you can handle three miles without stopping, a good training program can get you the rest of the way over 10 weeks.
-If you’re already active in another fairly aerobic sport, from pick-up basketball to cycling, soccer, or another “deeper base of fitness,” he says, you can cut your time to eight weeks, but probably not much shorter.
+If you’re already active in another fairly aerobic sport, from pick-up basketball to cycling, soccer, or another “deeper base of fitness,” he said, you can cut your time to eight weeks, but probably not much shorter.
 And why would you want to?
-“We don’t believe in shortcuts,” he says.
+“We don’t believe in shortcuts,” he said.
 “We always like folks to be in it for the journey as much as for the finish line.”

-Regarding frequency, newer runners should aim for four to five days a week, mixing in easy runs; one progressively longer run, which will peak at 12 miles two weeks before your race; and some kind of faster workout, Garbutt says.
-More experienced runners can expand up to six days a week, but he cautions against seven days with no rest: “The costs are too great with cumulative fatigue,” he says.
-Cycle three weeks increasing mileage with one week of lower mileage, which allows your body to rest and recover.
+Regarding frequency, newer runners should aim for four to five days a week, mixing in easy runs; one progressively longer run, which will peak at 12 miles two weeks before your race; and some kind of faster workout, Garbutt said.
+More experienced runners can expand up to six days a week, but he cautions against seven days with no rest: “The costs are too great with cumulative fatigue,” he said.
+Cycle three weeks of increasing mileage with one week of lower mileage, which allows your body to rest and recover.

 Some of Garbutt’s favorites include hill repeats at an eight or nine effort out of 10 or the classic four repeats of two minutes “hard” with a minute of recovery between each.
 Sandwich either of these between a 15-minute warm-up and a 15-minute cool-down.

 Finally, train like you race, so while you can do the above workouts on a high school track or a soft forest trail, Garbutt’s groups always do them on the roads.
 Unless you plan to run 13.1 miles in circular quarter-mile increments, you’re better off on asphalt.